nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 The file path to a directory where cloned [Git repositories](../models/extras/gitrepository.md) will be located.

 The value of this variable can also be customized by setting the environment variable `NAUTOBOT_GIT_ROOT` to a directory path of your choosing.

 ---

+## GIT_SSL_NO_VERIFY

+Default: Unset

+If you are using a self-signed git repository, you will need to set the environment variable `GIT_SSL_NO_VERIFY="1"` in order for the repository to sync.

+---